CoBrALab/RABIES/docs/running_the_software.md

                         Requires that confound correction was conducted on commonspace outputs.
                         (default: False)

-  --dual_ICA DUAL_ICA   Option for performing a Dual ICA.
-Specify how many subject-specific sources to compute
-                        during dual ICA.
-Dual ICA will provide a fit for each --prior_bold_idx from --prior_maps.
+  --NPR_temporal_comp NPR_TEMPORAL_COMP
+                        Option for performing Neural Prior Recovery (NPR).
+Specify with this option how many extra subject-specific sources will be computed to account for non-prior confounds.
+This options specifies the number of temporal components to compute.
+After computing these sources, NPR will provide a fit for each prior in --prior_maps indexed by --prior_bold_idx.
+                        Specify at least 0 extra sources to run NPR.
+                        (default: -1)

+  --NPR_spatial_comp NPR_SPATIAL_COMP
+                        Same as --NPR_temporal_comp, but specify how many spatial components to compute (which are additioned to the temporal components).
-                        (default: 0)
+                        (default: -1)

 Group ICA: